 - Equipment: All necessary camping equipments, kitchen utilizes upto higher camp for members, staffs and common climbing equipment such as ropes, ice screws, ice bar, pitons, etc.

-- Accommodation: 6 night’s hotel accommodation in Kathmandu and 2 night hotel accommodation in Pokhara in a tourist class hotel and 36 nights lodges/tent during trekking and expedition period.
+- Accommodation: 6 night’s hotel accommodation in Kathmandu and 2 night hotel accommodation in Pokhara and 36 nights lodges/tent during trekking and expedition period.

-- Food: Full board on tented [/lieakfast, lunch and dinner] during the trekking and expedition upto Annapurna I base camp and 6 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on tented (Breakfast, lunch and dinner])during the trekking and expedition upto Annapurna I base camp and 6 breakfasts in city.

 - International flight and departure taxes